jrodal98/website/content/posts/deploy-hugo-site-with-github-actions.md

         with:
           github_token: ${{ secrets.GITHUB_TOKEN }}
           publish_dir: ./public
-          # if you are using a custon domain, put it here
+          # if you are using a custom domain, put it here
           # cname: www.example.com
 ```